paul-hammant/tbd/content/continuous-integration/index.md

 Yellow = automated steps, Red = a potential to break build for everyone

 Note: for committing/pushing straight to the sahred trunk, code review and CI verification can happen in parallel.
-Most likely though is review happens after the CI daemon has cast it's vote on the commit (or commits if batching).
+Most likely though is review happens after the CI daemon has cast its vote on the commit (or commits if batching).

 Better setups have code-review and CI verification before the commit lands in the trunk for all to see: